jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) are included in consolidated financial statements prepared by the person or by a member of a wholly-owned group of companies that includes the person.
 Other assets
 (3) For the purposes of subsection (1)﻿(b), the person must be a beneficiary or shareholder of the special purpose vehicle and a person who—
-  (a) is treated for financial reporting purposes as holding assets of the debt funding special purpose vehicle to which subsection (1)﻿(a) does not apply; or
+  (a) is treated for financial reporting purposes as holding assets of the special purpose vehicle to which subsection (1)﻿(a) does not apply; or
-  (b) is a member of the same wholly-owned group of companies as another person who prepares consolidated financial statements that include the assets referred to in paragraph (a).
+  (b) prepares consolidated financial statements that include the assets referred to in paragraph (a) or is a member of the same wholly-owned group of companies as another person who prepares consolidated financial statements that include those assets.
 Group members
 (4) For the purposes of this section, a beneficiary or shareholder includes a member of the same wholly-owned group of companies as a beneficiary or shareholder.